EdDataScienceEES/tutorial-oladw/index.md

 <iframe src="figures/Interactive_bar_2022.html" width="800" height="600"></iframe>

 Now what can we see here?
 When hovering over each bar we get some information about each data point, including the broad habitat type and the number of observations.
+It's a quick and easy way to enhance your plot by adding some interactivity.

+What makes using `ggplotly()` so convenient is that it works perfectly with the plots you've already created with `ggplot2`.
+It preserves the aesthetic of the graph while adding the interactivity.
+You don't need to change the way you write your code, all you need to do is run your figure through this one function to unlock some interactivity.

 Quite simple, no?
-There is only one issue.
-The hover information is, unfortunately, quite ugly.
-It's functional, but definitely not user friendly or appealing.
+There is only one small issue.
+While the interactivity is there, the hover information is, unfortunately, a bit... _ugly_.
+It's functional, sure, but definitely not user-friendly or appealing.
 If only there was some way to change it...

 <a name="section2a"></a>
 ### Customizing Hover Tooltips